chend666/The-Silent-Foxes/checkpoint2/README.md

 ```
 a table called 'compare Average Salary & Allegation Count' for same observation as above chart
 ```
+-- A gantt chart to explore distribution of annual salary of officers with the 6+ complaints over time

 ### Q2
 Is there a correlation between the number of allegations received before an officer’s first settlement case and number of allegations received after?